Luren Dickinson

 Luren Dudley Dickinson (April 15, 1859 – April 22, 1943) was an American politician.
 He served as the 37th governor of Michigan from 1939 to 1941.
 He holds the record of the oldest person to ever serve as Michigan governor, beginning at the age of 79 and leaving office at the age of 81.

 Early life

-Dickinson was born in Niagara County, New York, son of Daniel Dickinson (1828-1903) and Hannah Elisabeth Dickinson (née Leavens; 1830–1916); as an infant his family moved to Michigan.
+Dickinson was born in Niagara County, New York, son of Daniel Dickinson (1828–1903) and Hannah Elisabeth Dickinson (née Leavens; 1830–1916); as an infant his family moved to Michigan.
 In Michigan his family purchased land and undertook farming.
 As a boy Dickinson spent most of his time working on the family farm but by studying often at home he was able to complete high school and at the age of eighteen qualified to be a teacher.
 He was impressive as a teacher and thus moved up quickly becoming first principal and then superintendent of schools at the age of 21.
-In 1888, he married Zora Della Cooley and they had one child by adoption - Rilla Ethel Patterson (née Dickinson), grandson Robert Patterson, and grand daughter Della Patterson, the latter would accompany the Governor while in office.
+In 1888, he married Zora Della Cooley and they had one child by adoption - Rilla Ethel Patterson (née Dickinson), grandson Robert Patterson, and granddaughter Della Patterson, the latter would accompany the Governor while in office.